-MATLAB BOOTCAMP SYLLABUS - SEPTEMBER 2014
+MATLAB BOOTCAMP SYLLABUS - SEPTEMBER 2016

-SIO 209, section 822598, 1 unit S/U
+SIO 209, section TBD, 1 unit S/U

 Instructor: Sarah Giddings, sarahgid@ucsd.edu

-Class meetings: Sept 29 - Oct 2, every day, 10am-12pm, Nierenberg Hall, room 101 Office hours: every day 12-1pm, MESOM 365, or email me to set up an appointment
+Class meetings: Sept 19 - 21, every day, 9am-12pm, Location TBD

+Office hours: every day 12-2pm, MESOM 365, or email me to set up an appointment

 Course Summary:

 This course will provide a hands-on introduction to MATLAB.
 No prior experience is necessary.
 The course will cover variables, plotting, scripts, matrices and other ways to store data including NetCDF, loops, and an introduction to more advanced techniques.
 Course material including notes, homework, and .mat files will be posted here as the course progresses.

 Requirements:

 You do not need any background with Matlab or computer programming.
 In order to follow along and do the homework, you will need to have access to a computer that runs Matlab.
-If your advisor cannot provide you with this, check with Lisa Lehmann (COAP only) or try the virtual lab.
+UCSD now has a campus-wide MATLAB license, instructions for students are here.
+Another option is to try the virtual lab.
 Worst case scenario, buy a copy of the student version at the UCSD bookstore (\$100).
-You do not need to bring a laptop to class, but I highly encourage it.
+It is highly encouraged that you bring a laptop to class so that you can follow along.
 Code is learned best by practice.

 Credit & homework:

-To get course credit, you must attend all 4 days of class and complete the daily homework.
+To get course credit, you must attend all 3 days of class and complete the daily homework.
 Homework will not be graded, it will be self-check.
 Again, you learn code best by doing!

 References:

 Textbooks:

 There are many textbooks covering Matlab, so you might check out the selection at the UCSD bookstore.
-Here are a couple of suggestions:

-- Matlab, Third Edition: A Practical Introduction to Programming and Problem Solving by Stormy Attaway (bookstore link) (Amazon link).
+Here are a couple of suggestions: - Matlab, Third Edition: A Practical Introduction to Programming and Problem Solving by Stormy Attaway (bookstore link) (Amazon link).
 This one is well reviewed and recent. - Physical Oceanography: A Mathematical Introduction with MATLAB by Reza Malek-Madani (bookstore link) (Amazon link).
 This book seems useful for those interested in using Matlab to solve numerical problems in physical oceanography.
-For those of you in different fields, look on-line, there are great books for applications to engineering, numerical methods, biology, etc.

-Online tutorials:

-- Mathworks (the company who developed Matlab) has an online tutorial as well as a detailed users manual is available. - Regular Google searches work pretty well too as there is a very large user community and on-line responses to questions as well as application specific code sharing.
+For those of you in different fields, look on-line, there are great books for applications to engineering, numerical methods, biology, etc. Online tutorials: - Mathworks (the company who developed Matlab) has an online tutorial as well as a detailed users manual is available. - Regular Google searches work pretty well too as there is a very large user community and on-line responses to questions as well as application specific code sharing.
 Some code you will find through individual websites (e.g., TEOS-10) others you can find on the Matlab code file exchange.

-Matlab help files (online and offline)

-All of the Matlab help files are available within the program and online help.
+Matlab help files (online and offline) All of the Matlab help files are available within the program and online help.
 For functions, (e.g. the "plot" function), you can use the help command: >> help plot OR >> doc plot.

-APPROXIMATE SCHEDULE

-Monday September 29th

-Workspace, startup, basic math, matrices & arrays, element-by-element vs. matrix math, symbolic algebra, scripts, best practices, basic plotting, saving figures, saving & loading data
+APPROXIMATE SCHEDULE Monday September 19th Workspace, startup, basic math, matrices & arrays, element-by-element vs. matrix math, symbolic algebra, scripts, best practices, basic plotting, saving figures, saving & loading data, loading and saving .txt or ascii files Tuesday September 20th Basic statistics, basic fitting, MATLAB dates, indexing, 2D plotting, other figure properties, get and set, characters & strings, mapping Wednesday October 21st Functions, if statements, for & while loops, vectorizing code for efficiency, structures, cell arrays, Native MATLAB NetCDF, SNCtools NetCDF

-Tuesday September 30th

-Basic statistics, basic fitting, Loading and saving .txt or ascii files, MATLAB dates, indexing, 2D plotting, other figure properties, get and set, characters & strings

-Wednesday October 1st

-Functions, if statements, for & while loops, vectorizing code for efficiency, mapping

-Thursday October 2nd

-Structures, cell arrays, Native MATLAB NetCDF, SNCtools NetCDF